 6.5 Timeline.
-Completed candidacy forms must be submitted to the University Graduate School no less than six months prior to defense.
+Completed candidacy forms must be submitted to the university Graduate School no less than six months prior to defense.
 The Graduate School approves the student's advancement to candidacy.

-6.6 Deficiencies in the fifth-semester exam.
-In the event that not all components of the candidacy exam are deemed by the graduate committee as adequate for advancement to candidacy, several courses of action may be considered.
+6.6 Deficiencies in the Fifth-Semester Exam.
+In the event that not all components of the candidacy exam are deemed by the Graduate Committee as adequate for advancement to candidacy, several courses of action may be considered.

-- Students with a sufficiently large body of i. research completed to date, as judged by the committee, may be advised to pursue an MS degree.
-If, in the completion of the master's research, the student demonstrates strong potential for completion of PhD research, the student may be advised to petition the graduate office for reinstatement into the PhD program. - ii.
-If the student's coursework is strong, but the body of research is deemed by the committee to be inadequate, the student may be advised to consider the MAT program OR the dual MS Chemistry/MSES program, both of which are coursework based and require no thesis. - iii.
-If failure of the fifth semester examination with extraordinary is associated circumstances (sudden illness, family emergency, catastrophic laboratory equipment failure, etc.), the student may be allowed to retake the oral examination and/or rewrite the progress report.
+- Students with a sufficiently large body of research completed to date, as judged by the Committee, may be advised to pursue an MS degree.
+If, I the completion of the master's research, the student demonstrates strong potential for completion of PhD research, the student may be advised to petition the Graduate Office for reinstatement into the PhD program. - If the student's coursework is strong, but the body of research is deemed by the Committee to be inadequate, the student may be advised to consider the MAT program OR the dual MS Chemistry/MSES program, both of which are coursework based and required nothesis. - 3.
+If failure of the fifth semester examination is associated with extraordinary circumstances (sudden illness, family emergency, catastrophic laboratory equipment failure, etc.), the student may be allowed to retake the oral examination and/or rewrite the progress report.
 The Graduate Bulletin states that students can retake the exam no more than once.
-This option may only be taken with full consent of the graduate committee.
+This option may only be taken with full consent of the Graduate Committee.

-7. MASTER'S DEGREES
+7. Master's Degree

 7.1 Master of Science (MS) Degree.
 This degree may be conferred upon the holder of a bachelor's degree or an MS in another discipline who completes the requirements specified below.
 According to Graduate School regulations, all work for the degree must be completed within five years.
+Acceptance into the MS program must be finalized by the Director of Graduate Studies and the Chair of Chemistry.

 7.2 Major.
-A major may be selected from the following divisions of chemistry: analytical, chemical biology, inorganic, materials, organic, or physical.
+A major may be selected from the following divisions of Chemistry: analytical, chemical biology, chemical physics, inorganic, materials, organic, or physical.